Tips & Tricks For Adults

 What Questions Should I Ask My Audiologist?

 The best questions are any and all questions!
 You can never ask too many.
-But to start, here are three questions that you can use as a starting point:
+But here are three questions that you can use as a starting point:

 • What will my fitting schedule look like, and when is my next appointment?